Alro10/MOESP-and-N4SID/README.md

 Add functions

-If you have questions or problems, please open an issue or, even better, fix the problem yourself and submit a pull request!
+*If you have questions or problems, please open an issue or, even better, fix the problem yourself and submit a pull request!* :smiley: :+1: :handshake:

 ## Citing